Certificate in the Linguistics of Speech Science

 • Completed at least one semester at SFU

-• Minimum CGPA of 2.60
+• Minimum overall CGPA of 2.60

 Continuation requirements

-• Minimum CGPA of 2.60 (after completion of 60 units).
+• Minimum CGPA of 2.60 (upon completion of 60 units).

 • A CGPA of less than 2.60 will prevent further enrollment in upper-division LING courses.
 Upon restoring a 2.60 CGPA, you must meet with the Student Advisor in order to redeclare into the program.